 Introduces the widely used critical path project management methodology.
 Participants examine the project management process including scoping and definition, planning and scheduling.
 The course examines the management of stakeholders, teams and teamwork for projects, as well as working within the reality of an organisational context.

 This one day course introduces advanced topics such as earned value project control and managing changes to resources and time.
 During the course, participants are encouraged to evaluate and increase their own leadership skills for the management of real-world projects.
 This course is only available to participants that have completed 460101 Introduction to Project Management.

 Simon has been teaching in business schools at graduate and postgraduate level since 1994. he currently teaches on a range of papers across the PhD, MBus and BBus programmes, and also delivers executive development programmes for major international organisations both in NZ and overseas.
 Recently this has included running the strategic planning, implementation and performance management sessions on a three-year management training programme for one of Australasia's largest companies, and project management executive training to large NZ organisations locally and internationally.

 For further information:

-Please contact Deborah Fox or Helen Parker, Executive Education Coordinators, AUT Business School.
+Please contact our Executive Education Coordinator, AUT Business School.